phunkyg/ReaControl24/README.md

 pip install -r requirements.txt --user
 ```

-By default all log outputs will be created into a subdirectory below wherever you install the files, so choose somewhere that this can happen without issues
+By default all log outputs will be created into the temp location for your platform and user.
+This will vary according to your platform, so the logfile names are also output to the screen for convenience.

 Some older python installations in OSX do cause issues as they pre-date upgrades in the python security/encryption, so please ensure you are at the highest OS level you can be, and if that is not enough, you can find guides online on how to make the changes you need to python, or to install a second python environment just for ReaControl.

 ### Installing - Windows 10

 The pre-requisite installation process for Windows is quite a bit more involved, as the OS does not come supplied with python or packet capture libraries.
-We have provided an instruction video for this process at: http://TODO
+We have provided an instruction video for this process in the docs subfolder in the repository.

 * Download and install latest 64 bit Python 2.7.x - https://www.python.org/downloads
 * Download and install Npcap ensuring to tick the WinPcap API-compatible mode which is off by default - https://nmap.org/npcap/